bdelano/ftosupgrade/README.md

 ## To Do
 * need gracefully fail when opengear connect sometimes fails
-* need to add longer pause before running post commands (trying 30 seconds for now)
+* need to add longer pause before running post commands (trying 60 seconds for now)
-* way of sharing setup class information is hacky and needs to be replaced with inheritance
-* work on enhancing backout script to actually downgrade the switch? (not sure if this is necessary)